Normani Wows Wearing Off-The-Shoulder Blue Gown & Red Gloves For ‘Teen Vogue’

 Normani took to Instagram to update fans with a couple of new photos of herself.
 The singer has done a shoot for Teen Vogue and looked very glamorous for the occasion.

 The “Dancing with a Stranger” hitmaker stunned in a poofy off-the-shoulder blue gown.
-The garment fell down past her knees and displayed her decolletage.
+The garment fell past her knees and displayed her décolletage.
 Normani paired the ensemble with long red gloves and strappy heels of the same color that featured tassels hanging off the front.
-She accessorized herself with large dangling silver jeweled earrings while styling her long dark hair in braids.
-Normani wore her hair down and left the baby hairs to rest on her forehead.
+She accessorized herself with large dangling silver jeweled earrings and styled her long dark hair in braids.
+Normani wore her hair down and left baby hairs to rest on her forehead.

-In the first shot, the former Fifth Harmony member was captured resting her left hand to the side of her face.
+In the first shot, the former Fifth Harmony member was captured resting her right hand against the side of her face.
 Normani was snapped fairly side-on and showcased a hint of her profile, which highlighted her stunning facial features.
-She gazed directly at the camera lens with a soft expression, boasting her natural beauty.
+She gazed directly at the camera lens with a soft expression.

 In the next slide, Normani was photographed closer-up with both her hands raised.
-She covered her mouth and the bottom of her nose while staring at the camera with her piercing eyes.
+Part of her face was hidden behind a hand, as she stared at the camera with her piercing eyes.

 In the third and final frame, Normani was caught further back while sitting on a chair.
 She crossed her arms and looked fixated on something in front of her.

-In the tags, she credited her hairstylist, Ashanti Lation, makeup artist, Grace Pae, fashion stylist, Zerina Akers, the photographer, Micaiah Carter.
+In the tags, she credited her hairstylist, Ashanti Lation; makeup artist, Grace Pae; fashion stylist, Zerina Akers; and the photographer, Micaiah Carter.

 In the span of four hours, her post racked up more than 280,000 likes and over 2,600 comments, proving to be very popular with her 5.9 million followers.